aggresss/docker-library/README.md

     elementary:bionic
 ```

-> XQuartz on MacOS is recommended.
+> Xming on Windows is recommended.

-> [x] XQuartz Preferences -> Security -> Allow connections from network clients

 ---